sunanda2601/LLP_Project/DOCUMENTATION.md

    - Add research/references used for the Cultural Bridge approach where appropriate.

 4. **GitHub/team collaboration**
-   - The new private `LLP_Project` repository has been created and the LLP V1 code has been pushed.
+   - The new private `LLP_Project` repository has been created and the LLP code has been pushed.
-   - Add the team member as a collaborator and confirm they can access the repository.

 5. **Final project understanding**
    - Review the complete request flow and important files.